|Birth: ||Feb. 6, 1859|

 |Death: ||Sep.
 13, 1941|

 Los Angeles County

 Elias Charles Disney was the Father of Walt Disney, (Walter Elias Disney).

-Elias Charles Disney is entombed next to his wife Flora Call Disney within the Sanctuary of Memory Mausoleum in Forest Lawn Memorial-Park in Glendale, California.
-Walt and his family are remembered in a beautiful private garden near this mausoleum.
+Elias Charles Disney is entombed next to his wife Flora Call Disney within the Great Mausoleum in the Sanctuary of Truth in Forest Lawn Memorial-Park in Glendale, California.

 Elias was born in the Village of Bluevale, Ontario, Province of Canada the son of Irish immigrants Kepple Elias Disney and Mary Richardson.
 The name "Elias" is a version of the name Elijah, the prophet.
 Both of Elias' parents had immigrated from Ireland as children with their parents.
 Elias lived in California and Ellis, Kansas, and in Colorado and in Florida before moving with his family to Chicago.